ksonnet/ksonnet-lib/README.md

-# ksonnet: a simpler way to write concise, correct Kubernetes configurations
+# ksonnet: Simplify working with Kubernetes

-By Heptio, Inc., 2017

 **ksonnet** (currently in beta testing) provides a simpler alternative to writing complex YAML for your Kubernetes configurations.
 Instead,